-A BITACL A Significant growth in demand for celline shopping in light of the Cornars/run Disease (COVID) crisis has received attention from transportation practitioners, policy-makers, and researchers.
-However, an important question attention in this increase in online shopping and resulting deliveries How loog will this lard' very link is known whether this popularity would late a long time.
-To address this question, the auchers concluster a narry of 90 15 fold/value relating deliveries and classified them into the four distinctive communer types (16, the prior adopter, temporary adopter and permanents new adopter, and non-adopter id penplating on their usage of delivery services before, during, and after (expected) the COVID crisis.
-This research aims to gain behavioral differing the histing shopics and containmose linemion of using delivery anviros.
-The description analysis revealed that there are clear differences no only between the four types of communers that also between the four product types (16, guescer), holo, home pools, and other packageyl considered in the survey.
-The models found that factors affecting the initial adoption and continuous cliention are different from the periors undisc conducted before the COVID pandemic.
-Implications for planning and policymaking are also discussed.
+A significant growth in demand for online thopping in light of the Coronavirus Dionae (COVID) crisis has received attention from transportation practitioners, policy-makers, and researchers.
+However, no important question attent in this increase in online thopping and resulting deliveries.
+How long will this last?
+Very little is known whether this popularity would last a long time.
+To address this question, the auchers conducted a survey of 15 individuals religing in the U.S. and classified them into the four distinctive consumer types (i.e., the prior adopter, temporary adopter and permanent new adopter, and non-adopter) depending on their traspet of delivery services before, during, and after (expected) the COVID crisis.
+This research aims to gain behavioral insight by exploring the differences the every after four comment vypes and investigating factors in the control of the covider of the